-Summer Camp 2016
+Summer Camp 2020

 Tanglewood is excited to provide a unique opportunity for your child to learn about their relationship to the natural world while supporting their physical, social, and intellectual growth.
 Each camp offers a wide variety of activities that provide campers with outdoor adventures.
 Your child will explore and make discoveries on our 300 acres and have up close encounters with our resident animals.
 Our summer camps are for children finishing Kindergarten through 5th grade.
 Please click on the summer camp catalog link below for more information.

 Everything you need to know is in the camp catalog.

-Counselors-in-Training for Ages 14+
+Counselors-in-Training for Ages 15-18

 Becoming a Counselor in Training is a great way to gain leadership experience while working in nature!

-Counselors-in-Training (CITs) are youth leaders aged 14+ who assist the camp counselors in providing a safe and fun camp experience at Tanglewood.
+Counselors-in-Training (CITs) are youth leaders aged 15-18 who assist the camp counselors in providing a safe and fun camp experience at Tanglewood.
 They will help lead environmental education activities, games, crafts, songs, stories, hikes, and more.
 Our CITs will also assist with camp preparation, check-in and check-out, and will serve as a positive role model for children in camp.
 This is an educational position that will involve being placed with two counselors each session.
 CIT applications can be found here and are due by May 15th to the CIT Coordinator, Bridget Sharry (email@example.com).